This blog is no longer being updated and has been replaced by my new blog at jonathanemmett.com/blog

 The survey showed that books were among the items most commonly bought with PTA funds along with school trips and sports and playground equipment.
 As we approach the end of this school year, and PTAs start to think about their fundraising wish-lists for next year, I’d like to make the case for making an annual subscription to a School Library Service a priority item.

 For anyone unfamiliar with them, a School Library Service or SLS (also known as an Education Library Service or ELS) is a locally run service that provides books and other learning resources to schools.
 Books are borrowed rather than bought, enabling schools to refresh in-school stock on a regular basis.
 The way School Library Services are funded varies, but most schools have to buy into the service.
-As school budgets have become tighter and tighter, some schools have had to cancel or reduced their SLS subscriptions, opting to purchase new books for themselves or make do with the books they already own.
+As school budgets have become tighter and tighter, some schools have canceled or reduced their SLS subscriptions, opting to purchase new books for themselves or make do with the books they already own.
 As a consequence, many SLSs are struggling to stay in business.
 Last year both Derbyshire SLS and Walsall SLS were closed.
 And once an SLS is gone, it’s gone for good – it’s a case of use them or lose them.

 The cancellation of SLS subscriptions may save schools a few hundred pounds a year in the short term, but it’s a false economy that could have a detrimental effect on children’s educational achievement and life chances in the long term.
 There is now a wealth of research demonstrating that children that read for pleasure do better in maths, vocabulary and spelling than those who rarely read and gain advantages that last their whole lives.
 Children have widely differing tastes, so the more books a child can get access to, the more likely they are to find books they’ll enjoy reading.
 The easiest way for most children to get regular access to a wide selection of books is through their school library.